mbyx/Automaton/README.md

 sudo pip3.9 install automaton
 sudo python3.9 main.py # main.py contains the Automaton app
 ```
+That is, unless you are using everything _other_ than the main Automaton class
 ### What is it
 Automaton is a collection of libraries and custom modules designed to provide the easiest
 interface to use when automating things in Linux.
 It has support for: